ventos/trccplayerforfirefox/README.md

 ## Install ##

-To install this addon open 'theradiocc-player-for-firefox.xpi' with Firefox.
+To install this addon open 'theradiocc-player-for-firefox.xpi' with Firefox or https://addons.mozilla.org/de/firefox/addon/theradiocc-player/

 ## Code ##